Thursday, September 8, 2011

 Presumably, you should have your packages or tickets by now.
 As I recommended with last year’s TIFF survival guide, you should by your tickets as early as possible if you know you’re attending.
 If you do, you can end up paying less than $10 per ticket.
 If you wait to purchase single tickets, you’ll pay full price.
 Single tickets are $19.69 each ($17.04 for students and seniors), which is while premium screenings are $38.27 ($19.03 for students and seniors).
 This is the same pricing as last year.

 Here are some other tips to make your TIFF experience a pleasurable one.

 If you’re a first-timer at TIFF, you will probably only be able to handle 6-12 movies over the festival.
-This year, it returns to being 11 days long (September 9-19) after some years of running only 10 days.
 As you become more experienced with the festival, you can gradually increase your film count to around 30 or more, or several films a day.
 I’ve met some hardcore film fanatics who catch as much as humanly possible, starting with the earliest 9am screening and going straight until the Midnight Madness screening every day.
 Even I couldn’t handle that and I wouldn’t recommend it to festival novices.

 Don’t schedule your films too close together